New York City Police Department corruption and misconduct: Cyclist ticketing

 The NYPD has been criticized for misapplying the law when ticketing cyclists riding outside blocked bike lanes.

 Prostitution

 A 2020 ProPublica report documented abundant allegations of false arrest and sexual misconduct in NYPD prostitution stings.
 Purported buyers and sellers of sex denied ever having agreed to the transactions when undercover officers propositioned them.
-Despite possessing equipment to record these transactions, NYPD chose not to do so in many cases.
+Despite possessing equipment to record these transactions, the NYPD chose not to do so in many cases.
 In 2014, the NYPD paid more than a million in taxpayer dollars to individuals who were falsely arrested.
 Even though research indicates that most buyers of sex are white, 93% of the 3,000 accused by the NYPD of trying to buy sex from 2016 to 2020 were nonwhite.

 Racist rants by anti-harassment official

 In 2021, an investigation by the NYPD found that the head of the NYPD's Equal Employment Opportunity Division had a history of posting racist rants to an online forum frequented by police.
 For example, he referred to President Barack Obama as a "Muslim savage" and called the black son of Mayor Bill de Blasio a "brillohead."
 New York City Council's Oversight and Investigations Division pointed these messages out to the NYPD, prompting the investigation.